Front-endNoob/rsschool-cv/cv.md

 ```
 ## Work experience:

 I worked in the specialty: Adjuster of machine tools with programmed control.
-Enterprises: BelAZ, KZTSH.
+Enterprises: **BelAZ, KZTSH**.

 ## Education: